dasher-project/dasher-web/documents/Specification/06ZoomBoxSpawning/ZoomBoxSpawning.md

 Child spawning and root spawning are the only triggers for zoom boxes to spawn.

 # Two-Stage Spawning
-There are two stages to zoom box spawning.
-Different properties of the spawned box are set in each stage.

--   In the **Weight** spawning stage, whatever is required to generate the box's child weight value is set.

--   In the **Dimension** spawning stage, initial values for the box's front position, lateral size, and lateral position are set.

 The spawning stages that a box goes through depend on what triggered its creation.

--   If the box was created by root spawning, it goes through dimension spawning only.
+-   The box that is created by root spawning goes through dimension spawning only.
 Initial values for dimensions are specified by the user interface, directly or indirectly.
 A box created by root spawning never goes through weight spawning.

--   If the box was created by child spawning, the box goes through weight spawning when child spawning is triggered.
+-   A box that is created by child spawning goes through weight spawning when child spawning is triggered.
 The box might then go through dimension spawning straight away, or dimension spawning might take place later, or never.

 Dimension spawning of a zoom box triggers child spawning.
-After a box goes through dimension spawning, all its child boxes get instantiated, and each child box goes through, at least, its weight spawning stage.
+After a box goes through dimension spawning, all its child boxes get instantiated, and each child box then goes through, at least, its weight spawning stage.

-The following
-    parameters will be given.

-    -   The lateral centre of the box.

-    -   Either the lateral size of the box, or its front position.

-    If the lateral size was specified, then the zooming solver will be invoked to generate the front position, and vice versa.

     The back of the box isn't specified.
 Boxes always extend in the forward direction to the zooming area limits.